 "Securities?"

 "Stocks, foreign exchange, futures.
-You read the market and trade.
+You read the market and you buy and sell.
 Win, and it becomes real profit."

 "Read the market."